clerk/clerk-docs/CONTRIBUTING.md

 # Contributing to Clerk's documentation

 Thanks for being willing to contribute to [Clerk's documentation](https://clerk.com/docs)!
 This document outlines how to effectively contribute to the documentation content located in this repository.
-Check out the [style guide](./styleguides/styleguide.md) for more information on our guidelines for writing content.
+See the [style guide](./styleguides/styleguide.md) for more information on our guidelines for writing content.

 ## Written in MDX